tjtoml/mattermost-ansible/README.md

 ### Distro Specific Instructions/Info
 #### Ubuntu 16.04
-Ubuntu 16.04 does not ship with a system python installed (why this is true, I don't think I will ever understand.)
+Ubuntu 16.04 does not ship with a system python installed.
 You must install it manually with `apt-get install python` before you run the playbook.
 #### RHEL 6.8
 The playbook completely disables the `iptables` firewall.
 This is not strictly necessary, but I hate `iptables` with my